 Also in regard to the Qádiánís; the friends should not feel unduly disturbed by the unfounded and shallow criticisms and the malicious attacks of these enemies of the Cause.
 Should they ever carry out their intention of publishing the Aqdas in Urdu, the believers should not actively oppose them.
 The time, however, is not yet ripe for the believers themselves to undertake the publication of this work, either in the original Arabic, or in any translation.

-Regarding your question as to the English equivalent weight of a “nakhud“; the Guardian would advise that you communicate on the subject with the National Spiritual Assembly of Írán, and adopt, for the present, the system enforced by the Iranian believers.
+Regarding your question as to the English equivalent weight of a “nákhud“; the Guardian would advise that you communicate on the subject with the National Spiritual Assembly of Írán, and adopt, for the present, the system enforced by the Iranian believers.

 As to the distinction between “town” and “village”; this is a technical matter which devolves on civil and municipal authorities to define.
 Whatever is specified by them should be adopted by the friends.